 Start Birding have already shared a great feature walk with a nod to a wide range of bird life that resides in the woods.
 You could come across the Jay, Long-Tailed Tit, Sparrowhawk, Bullfinch, Black Cap, Garden Warbler, Kingfisher, Dipper, Goosander and Lesser Spotted Woodpecker (if you’re lucky!).

 Two picnic areas are located centrally in the Heathland and to the north by Newlay Locks.
 This gives visitors an option to enjoy a bite to eat surrounded by heathers or nestled amongst the reeds by the waters edge.
+Due to the amount of space on both fields, and mix of continual sun or shade from trees, Bramley Falls Park is a great for a picnic.

 A lovely little marina can be found at the end of Pollard Lane at the top end of the woods.
 A perfect pitstop to while away part of the day watching the canal boats and barges chug in and out of their basin.